haskell-cryptography/cacophony/README.md

 2. Set the handshake parameters.

-   Select a handshake pattern to use.
-Patterns are defined in the `Crypto.Noise.HandshakePatterns` module.
    Ensure that you provide the keys which are required by the handshake pattern you choose.
 For example, the `Noise_IK` pattern requires that the initiator provides a local static key and a remote static key, while the responder is only responsible for a local static key.
 You can use `defaultHandshakeOpts` to return a default set of options in which all keys are set to `Nothing`.
-You must set the local ephemeral key for all handshake patterns, and it should never be re-used.
+The initiator must set a local ephemeral key for all handshake patterns.
+The responder must set a local ephemeral key for all interactive (i.e. not one-way) patterns.

-   Functions for manipulating DH keys can be found in the `Crypto.Noise.DH` module.

    ```haskell
    -- Initiator